prof-rossetti/georgetown-opim-243-201901/notes/python/packages/spotipy.md

 Note your Spotify username, and store in an environment varible called `SPOTIFY_USERNAME`.

-After setting the username, setup the code provided in the "Authorized Usage" section below, and invoke the provided `get_token()` function to obtain a Spotify user auth token, and store the result in an environment variable called `SPOTIFY_AUTH_TOKEN`.
+After setting the redirect URL and username, setup the code provided in the "Authenticated Usage" section below, invoke the provided `get_token()` function to obtain an access token, and store the result in an environment variable called `SPOTIFY_AUTH_TOKEN`.

 > NOTE: this step also seems to download a file called `.cache-USERNAME` to the root directory of the repo. it looks like this:
 >